 The face-off between Rey and Kylo was taken for Disney’s My Star Wars Story video and the Star Wars the Black Series shoot I was involved with for Hasbro in July, which was a tremendous honour to be a part of.
-What was most pleasing thing about some of the images I took that day, LucasFilm came back and said it was amazing how close my pictures got to the feel of the film, even though I hadn’t seen it.
-This shot is also my most successful image to date in terms of likes and engagement (1,822 as of Wednesday), although I try not to get bogged down in all of that.
+What was most pleasing about some of the images I took that day, LucasFilm came back and said it was amazing how close my pictures got to the feel of the film, even though I hadn’t seen it.
+This shot is also my most successful image to date in terms of likes and engagement on Instagram (1,822 as of Wednesday), although I try not to get bogged down in all of that.

 I enjoyed shooting Rey Force pushing the Sith trooper, and actually holding the figure from above, but I wanted to bring it close to the camera for a bit of perspective.
-[Note: We loved Dan’s pics so much, we gave him three, including the featured image at top of page, which he describes here.]
+[Note: We loved Dan’s pics so much, we gave him three, including the featured image at top of this page, which he describes above.]

 Kylo looking at Vader’s burnt mask was something I had been planning for some time, and when the trailer dropped and we see the mask will play a role, I simply had to do it.
 I also included other souvenirs Kylo may have collected, like Luke’s lightsaber, which is in the background.

 Carson Zeller – Manitowoc, Wisconsin USA

 Sith troopers are probably one of the most anticipated characters to appear in The Rise of Skywalker, as the red color perfectly symbolizes the Sith.
 I’m so excited to see how well they perform in combat, and what their origins are!